jessexu20/blue_green_redis/README.md

 #### Git/hook setup

-Other the content in the workshop, you can check the file in the green.git and blue.git folders about the post-receive features.
+I have finished the content in the workshop, you can check the file in the green.git and blue.git folders about the post-receive features.
+When you do a git push in the App folder to blue master or green master, the blue-www and green-www will update.
+But as the green-www and blue-www are different due to the switch features.
+You'd better not try to push into the green master.
+Just test to push into the blue master.

 I have also implemented the pre-push feature.
 You should put the following in your .git/hooks/pre-push file